 Get References: Ask an expert for references, and follow up on the references.
 Find out how well the witness performs at deposition or trial, before making a costly error.
 You may not be able to get a supplemental or replacement expert if you later discover that your expert withers before a competent cross-examination.

 Define Costs: Know how much your expert charges, and when you will have to pay additional charges (such as "rush fees" or travel expenses).
+If you don't discuss the expert's fees and how they are calculated, you may be surprised at how much you are billed for the expert's services.

 Cost isn't everything: The least expensive expert I have ever used gave one of the best trial performances I have ever seen.
 The jury respected him and believed him, found him exceptionally knowledgeable, and his "plain language" explanation of some complex technical issues was a decisive factor in obtaining a verdict in my client's favor.